 Operating System: Windows and Linux

 LogRhythm have long established themselves as pioneers within the SIEM solution sector.
-From behavioral analysis to log correlation and artificial intelligence, this platform has it all.
+From behavioral analysis to log correlation and artificial intelligence for machine learning, this platform has it all.
 The system is compatible with a massive range of devices and log types.
 In terms of configuring your settings, most activity is managed through the Deployment Manager.
 For example, you can use the Windows Host Wizard to sift through Windows logs.